TodePond/DreamBerd/README.md

 This is great for when you want to keep your open-sourced project closed-source.

+## Ownership

+Using the word 'DreamBerd' in your project name implies that DreamBerd does not own your project.

+However, **not** using the word 'DreamBerd' in your project implies that DreamBerd **does** own your project.
+If you would like to keep ownership of your work, please always use the word 'DreamBerd' in it.

+Here are some examples:<br>
+✅ DreamBerdScript (not owned by DreamBerd - you are free to use this name)<br>
+❌ ECMAScript (owned by DreamBerd - please consider renaming)<br>
+❌ Rust Foundation (owned by DreamBerd - please consider renaming)

 ## Compiling
 To run DreamBerd, first copy and paste this raw file into [chat.openai.com](https://chat.openai.com).<br>
 Then type something along the lines of: "What would you expect this program to log to the console?"<br>